CDCgov/MaRS/docs/index.md

 - **Always add the Taq last when making your master mix and DO NOT vortex and/or pipette after adding Taq.**
 - If you forget to return any of the reagents, especially the Taq, to its appropriate storage conditions (i.e., leave it out at room temperature), record the date and time of when it happened, and discard.

-1. Set up the following reaction of water, GC Buffer, dNTPs, primers, HF Taq Phusion, and DNA in the order given in **Tables 6.1 – 6.6:**
+**PCR plate set up**
-  * Calculate appropriate volumes for mastermix based on number of samples to be included in reaction; multiply each reagent volume times the total number of samples + 10% pf total number of samples (for user pipetting errors)
+* Calculate appropriate volumes for master mix based on number of samples to be included in reaction; multiply each reagent volume times the total number of samples + 10% pf total number of samples (for user pipetting errors)

 * Final volume of master mix is given in **Tables 6.1 - 6.6**

-  * **NOTE:**  _If the number of samples is >5, make a mastermix for at least 6 samples to avoid pipetting volume errors._
+* **NOTE:**  _If the number of samples is >5, make a master mix for at least 6 samples to avoid pipetting volume errors._

+1. Set up PCR reaction consisting of water, GC Buffer, dNTPs, primers, HF Taq Phusion, and DNA in the order given in **Tables 6.1 – 6.6:**

 2. Seal plates and/or PCR tubes.

-3. Once tubes and/or plates are sealed, keep them in the EppendorfPCR Cooler plates. **Pre-heat** the thermal cycler to 98C prior to placing PCR plates and/or PCR tubes into the thermal cycler.
+3. Once tubes and/or plates are sealed, keep them in the Eppendorf PCR Cooler plates. **Pre-heat** the thermal cycler to 98C prior to placing PCR plates and/or PCR tubes into the thermal cycler.
 Pre-heating to 98&deg;C should take 0:30 of the 3:00 min.

 **Primers and PCR Conditions**